iambumblehead/glsldump/README.md

 ------------------------------------------------

+DONE

+ * xhr load of vert and frag sources

 TODO

- * :) xhr load vert and frag sources
+ * mock xhr requests at test directory
+ * convert frag loader to use rxjs

 ------------------------------------------------